Updated July 4, 2026

 $3.98

-Source: AAA Fuel Prices, retrieved May 19, 2026.
+Source: AAA Fuel Prices, national average and top/bottom extremes retrieved Jun 29, 2026; mid-tier state figures are directional estimates scaled from the national average shift since the last full-grid retrieval.
 State-level prices update daily; the snapshot above is a representative sample.
 For current prices visit AAA State Gas Price Averages.

 US airlines: who's hedged and who's at risk